Sound engines

 Because polyphony affects sequences and melodies it can be used as a musical parameter and variations on sequences can be created by simply changing the polyphony value.

-In the track settings (opened using edit+track) additional parameters can be found:
+In the track settings (opened using edit+track) additional parameters can be found depending on the sound engine:

 Warning